jason-kerney/blog/_tabs/about.md

 I am a full stack developer who started professionally developing in 1997.
 I really enjoy working in messy complex legacy .Net Code.

-I was blessed by finding wonderful mentors at the right times in my life and now I strive to pay that foreward.
+I was blessed by finding wonderful mentors at the right times in my life and now I strive to pay that foreword.

 ## Family